elliothsmith/mturkutils/tutorials/readme.md

     AWS_ACCESS_KEY_ID = AKEYOUWILLGET
     AWS_SECRET_ACCESS_KEY = thesecretkeyuwillget

-The other _username_ and _password_ you will need is for the Amazon Mechanical Turk Requester account.
+3. **Access to MTurk account:** The other _username_ and _password_ you will need is for the Amazon Mechanical Turk Requester account.
 This is where you can check how many **HITs** (_Human Intelligence Tasks_) you have launched and how many subjects have responded so far etc. You can also directly download the results and work off it, but it is suggested that you use the existing lab tools (i.e., mturkutils) to organize the process and make it more efficient and the data easily shareable.

-Finally, ask somebody in the lab to get added to the lab's MTurk mailing list, so that you can receive workers' emails in case something is up.
+4. **MTurk mailing list:** Ask somebody in the lab to get added to the lab's MTurk mailing list, so that you can receive workers' emails in case something is up.

 ## General workflow